 - Immediately urinate after sex.

 - Fill up a bath with warm/hot water (I prefer hot water myself) and soak for at least 5 minutes.
-You can use a little soap if you need to clean up if you’re not using condoms or if you need to wash off any lubricant, but try not to use anything that could be an irritant i.e. perfumed soaps.
-I usually just tuck my top into my bra or tuck the bottom of my night shirt down into the neck line to keep it out of the way.
-There’s no need to take a full on bath (unless you want to) the goal is to let your vagina soak in clean warm water so you only need to fill the tub up a bit.
+You can use a wet wash cloth if you need to clean up if you’re not using condoms, or if you need to wash off any lubricant, but try not to use anything that could be an irritant i.e. soaps, especially perfumed soaps.
+I usually just tuck my top into my bra, or tuck the bottom of my night shirt down into my neck line to keep it out of the way.
+There’s no need to take a full on bath (unless you want to) the goal is to let your vagina soak in clean warm water so you only need to fill the tub up a bit. **If you don’t have a bath tub consider purchasing a sitz bath, or if you have a detachable shower head use it to gently spray your vulva**

-- Pat yourself dry and put on some fresh panties and a loose fitting night gown or pajama pants.
+- Pat yourself dry and put on some fresh panties (cotton panties are considered to be the least irritating) and a loose fitting night gown or pajama pants.

 Simple enough?
 It may not seem like routines like this can make a big difference, but consistency is the key.
 Rarely do we ever have something that can cure all of our ills in one night.
 Even medication needs time to work when we’re sick.
 I encourage you to try my routine and/or tweak it to create your own.
 Even when you don’t have pain I encourage you to keep up with your routine.
 It’s always good to practice self love and pamper yourself.